-Caught between a growing dependence on IT resources and a heightened concern over power grid reliability, organisations increasingly regard UPSs as critical components of their IT infrastructure.
-UPSs, however, call for a significant level of investment, so it is important to understand the true costs of UPS ownership and the factors that impact the total cost of ownership.
+Caught between a growing dependence on IT resources and a heightened concern over power grid reliability, organisations increasingly regard uninterruptible power supplies as critical components of their IT infrastructure.
+UPS insatllations, however, call for a significant level of investment, so it is important to understand the true costs of UPS ownership and the factors that impact the total cost of ownership.

 UPS cost factors

-An early decision in the selection process concerns the UPS topology; should it be a traditional transformer-based type or an modular implementation?
-A traditional system may have a lower initial purchase price, but costs more to operate than a modular solution for several reasons.
-These higher costs start even before installation, with a transformer-based solution being considerably larger and heavier than its modular equivalent, meaning transportation costs will be significantly higher.
+An early decision in the selection process concerns the UPS topology; should it be a traditional transformer-based type or an modular UPS installation?
+A traditional uninterruptible power supply may have a lower initial purchase price, but costs more to operate than a modular UPS solution for several reasons.
+These higher costs start even before UPS installation, with a transformer-based UPS solution being considerably larger and heavier than its modular equivalent, meaning transportation costs will be significantly higher.

-This trend continues after delivery depending on the configuration installation costs for the traditional system can be higher.
+This trend continues after delivery depending on the UPS installation configuration costs for the traditional system can be higher.
 It can also occupy a greater area of valuable floor space, which could be used for revenue generating server racks.
 During operation, its original cost advantage is further eroded, and then reversed, due to its lower efficiency and higher cooling requirement.
-Other, indirect factors also contribute; these include maintenance, training for maintenance, and spare part holding.
+Other, indirect factors also contribute; these include maintenance of UPS systems, training for UPS maintenance, and spare part holding.

-The modular system’s superior commercial appeal is extended if capacity expansion is ever required.
-If this is the case, modularity makes a system far easier and less costly to upgrade.
-While offering all these cost benefits, the modular approach also better justifies the reason for installing a UPS at all, as it significantly improves the UPS’s availability.
+The modular UPS system’s superior commercial appeal is extended if capacity expansion is ever required.
+If this is the case, modularity makes a uninterruptible power supply far easier and less costly to upgrade.
+While offering all these cost benefits, the modular approach also better justifies the reason for a UPS installation at all, as it significantly improves the uninterruptible power supply’s availability.

 Scoping the costs

-The example compares the traditional and modular systems’ cost of ownership arising from efficiency and cooling losses over a five year period.
-Both systems support a load of 96 kW, which equates to 120 kVA at a power factor of 0.8.
-The traditional or legacy system comprises two 120 kVA modules operating in a 120 kVA N+N redundant configuration.
-The modular system also provides redundancy in a N+1 configuration, using four 40 kVA modules to cover the load.
+The example compares the traditional and modular UPS systems’ cost of ownership arising from efficiency and cooling losses over a five year period.
+Both uninterruptible power supplies support a load of 96 kW, which equates to 120 kVA at a power factor of 0.8.
+The traditional or legacy UPS installation comprises two 120 kVA modules operating in a 120 kVA N+N redundant configuration.
+The modular UPS system also provides redundancy in a N+1 configuration, using four 40 kVA modules to cover the load.

-Fig. 1: Heat loss and cooling costs for traditional and modular systems
+Fig. 1: Heat loss and cooling costs for traditional and modular UPS systems

-These figures show how modular system efficiency is better than that of a traditional, transformer-based system.
-This is partly because a modular system’s transformerless technology is simply more efficient, but it is mainly due to the difficulty of ‘right sizing’ a monolithic traditional system.
+These figures show how modular UPS system efficiency is better than that of a traditional, transformer-based uninterruptible power supply.
+This is partly because a modular UPS system’s transformerless technology is simply more efficient, but it is mainly due to the difficulty of ‘right sizing’ a monolithic traditional UPS power suuply.
 In the example, the system is only 50% loaded, which reduces its efficiency significantly.
 Fig.2 shows the relative efficiencies and effects of loading for the two UPS technologies.

 Fig. 2: UPS efficiency curve

-As mentioned above, as well as having lower, more load-dependent efficiencies, transformer-based UPSs are considerably larger and heavier than their transformerless equivalents.
-For example an 80 kVA transformer-based unit weighs approximately 1150 kg with a volume of 1.3 m3.
-Two units used for an 80 kVA N+N system would therefore weigh 2300 kg in total, and occupy 2.6 m3.
-By comparison, an 80 kVA N+1 modular system, built with three 40 kVA modules in a single rack, weighs around 379 kg and occupies 1.15 m3.
-These differences have a sizeable impact on transportation costs, which are approximately 2.26 times more for the transformer-based system.
+As mentioned above, as well as having lower, more load-dependent efficiencies, transformer-based UPS power supplies are considerably larger and heavier than their transformerless UPS equivalents.
+For example, an 80 kVA transformer-based UPS power supply unit weighs approximately 1150 kg with a volume of 1.3 m3.
+Two uninterruptible power supply units used for an 80 kVA N+N system would, therefore, weigh 2300 kg in total, and occupy 2.6 m3.
+By comparison, an 80 kVA N+1 modular UPS system, built with three 40 kVA modules in a single rack, weighs around 379 kg and occupies 1.15 m3.
+These differences have a sizeable impact on transportation costs, which are approximately 2.26 times more for the transformer-based UPS system.

-Installation costs are similarly affected.
-A traditional UPS, based on two units, needs two or three times more floor space than a modular type.
+UPS installation costs are similarly affected.
+A traditional uninterruptible power supply, based on two units, needs two or three times more floor space than a modular type.
 The transformer-based version of the 80 kVA N+N system specified above would need 1.44m2 floor space, while just 0.58 m2 is needed for the modular equivalent.
-Installation cost would be 86% higher for the transformer-based UPS.
-An added advantage for the modular solution is that it delivers nearly twice the power density – 206 kVA/m2 compared with 111 kVA/m2.
+UPS installation cost would be 86% higher for the transformer-based UPS power supply.
+An added advantage for the modular UPS solution is that it delivers nearly twice the power density – 206 kVA/m2 compared with 111 kVA/m2.

-To be complete and accurate, calculations of UPS ownership costs should include provision for repair and maintenance.
-Monolithic, transformer-based systems present logistics challenges because a failure must be identified down to component level by working on the UPS while it is still in situ.
-This is problematic primarily because it denies UPS availability to the critical load for an extended period of time, but it causes other problems too.
+To be complete and accurate, calculations of UPS ownership costs should include provision for repair and UPS maintenance.
+Monolithic, transformer-based uninterruptible power supplies present logistics challenges because a failure must be identified down to component level by working on the UPS power supply while it is still in situ.
+This is problematic primarily because it denies UPS availability to the critical load for an extended period, but it causes other problems too.
 Technicians must be highly-trained to perform the depth of diagnostics needed, and specifying a spare part set which is adequate yet cost-effective is challenging.
 Managing these stock kits also consumes resources.

-Modular systems allow for faster, easier and lower-cost repairs.
+Modular UPS systems allow for faster, easier and lower-cost repairs.
 Spares logistic complexity reduces to holding a single module type that can be used even to support UPSs of varying power ranges.
-Engineers can ‘hot-swap’ modules within 15 minutes, without needing training in a wide range of different systems.
-The UPS remains on line, while the module can be repaired without pressure off site.
+With ‘hot-swappable’ UPS modules engineers can make repairs within 15 minutes, without needing training in a wide range of different uninterruptible power supplies.
+The UPS power supply remains on line, while the module can be repaired without pressure off site.
 This approach allows up to 50% savings on stock management and logistics costs.

-Batteries must be included in budgeting for both UPS types, as they have finite working lives and will eventually need replacing.
-Additionally, budget must be allowed for removal and safe, legal and certified disposal of the exhausted units as batteries are classified as hazardous waste.
+UPS batteries must be included in budgeting for both UPS types, as they have finite working lives and will eventually need replacing.
+Additionally, a budget must be allowed for removal and safe, legal and certified disposal of UPS systems as batteries are classified as hazardous waste.